VitalyKolesnikov/doctr-backend/README.md

 # Doctr
 **Doctr** is a Spring Boot application with REST API.
 It was developed for my wife who is a dentist so she can track patients and their visits data.

-Here is the backend part.
+This is the backend part.
 Frontend part is available [here](https://github.com/VitalyKolesnikov/doctr).

 API documentation is available at http://localhost:8080/swagger-ui/index.html